[?] Subscribe To

 Here there are some technical innovations that have gone ignored in modern editions.
 There are many editions of Stamitz viola concerto, some with a lot of changes done by the editor.

 I found two very interesting sources illuminating about this.
-One is the facsimile of the first two editions of the orchestral parts, published around 1774, which you can buy here if you wish, with very few differences between them, the other one is Amadeus.
+One is the facsimile of the first two editions of the orchestral parts, published around 1774, with very few differences between them, the other one is Amadeus.

 One of these editions also suggests that the scale in the final episode might go up to the top A, reaching the 11th position, instead of going down a seventh.
 In the facsimile, the line indicating the higher octave stops before the B, whether for musical or typographical reasons is not clear.